singhpratapaayush07/TindogWebsite/README.md

 # TindogWebsite
-Front-end, responsive website tinder for dogs website.
+Front-end, responsive website.
+Website that acts as tinder for dogs.